krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 In addition to hash tables, arrays and linked lists can also be used to implement query functionality, but the time complexity is different.
 Their efficiency is compared in the table below:

-- **Inserting elements**: Simply append the element to the tail of the array (or linked list).
+- **Inserting an element**: Simply append the element to the tail of the array (or linked list).
 The time complexity of this operation is $O(1)$.
-- **Searching for elements**: As the array (or linked list) is unsorted, searching for an element requires traversing through all of the elements.
+- **Searching for an element**: As the array (or linked list) is unsorted, searching for an element requires traversing through all of the elements.
 The time complexity of this operation is $O(n)$.
-- **Deleting elements**: To remove an element, we first need to locate it.
+- **Deleting an element**: To remove an element, we first need to locate it.
 Then, we delete it from the array (or linked list).
 The time complexity of this operation is $O(n)$.

 <p align="center"> Table <id> &nbsp; Comparison of time efficiency for common operations </p>